 - Make your home smoke free.
 Support smoke-free policies in your workplace.

-- Take action to have a healthy body weight.
+- Take action to be a healthy body weight.

-- If you drink alcohol, limit your intake.
-Not drinking alcohol can prevent cancer.
+- If you drink alcohol of any type, limit your intake.
+Not drinking alcohol is better for cancer prevention.

 - Avoid too much sun, especially for children.
 Use sun protection.
 Do not use sunbeds.

 - In the workplace, protect yourself against cancer-causing substances by following health and safety instructions.

 - Find out if you are exposed to radiation from naturally high radon levels in your home.
 Take action to reduce high radon levels.

 - For women: Breastfeeding reduces the mother’s cancer risk so if you can, breastfeed your baby; Hormone replacement therapy (HRT) increases the risk of certain cancers so limit use of HRT.